 The overall objective of the project is to integrate into a single facility and to use one main technology chain for the conversion of several types of urban bio-wastes into valuable bio-based products, while also minimizing any residual or consequent waste to be disposed of.

-This objective will be achieved by
+This objective has been achieved by:

 - market analysis within several economic scenarios and business models for full exploitation of bio-based products (including a path forward to remove regulatory barriers and constraints).